KSP-KOS/KOS/doc/source/math/geocoordinates.rst

     the actual surface at this latitude and longitude.
 It will calculate as if you had some point fixed to the ground, like an imaginary tower bolted to the surface, but not at the ground's altitude.
-(The body's rotation will impart a larger magnitude linear velocity on a locaton affixed to the body the farther that location is from the body's center).
+(The body's rotation will impart a larger magnitude linear velocity on a location affixed to the body the farther that location is from the body's center).

 Example Usage
 -------------